Avanade/Beef/samples/Cdc/README.md

 Before CDC can be leveraged it first needs to be set up in the database.
 First step is to turn it on for the database, then set it up for each of the tables that are to be monitored, being `Person` and `PersonAddress`.
 The `AddressType` table does not require CDC as it will be referenced only; i.e. no monitoring of changes to the data is needed.

-To perform, a _new_ script will need to be created.
+To perform, a new SQL script will need to be created.
 Within Visual Studio, add _Script..._ using the _Pre-deployment Script_ template, and rename as [`Script.PreDeployment.CdcSetup.sql`](./Xyz.Legacy.CdcDatabase/Script.PreDeployment.CdcSetup.sql).
 The contents should be as follows.

 ``` sql
 -- Enable for the database.